Cyprus says close to bailout deal with EU/IMF lenders

 "Very few issues remain and it's possible that the gaps in these issues will be bridged very soon," he added.

-The two sides have been at odds over a host of issues including the amount needed to recapitalise Cypriot banks as well as on privatisations and pension cuts.
+The two sides have been at odds over a host of issues including the amount needed to recapitalize Cypriot banks as well as on privatizations and pension cuts.

 The troika of EU, European Central Bank and IMF representatives, who were due to leave Cyprus on the weekend, left on Thursday after nearly two weeks of negotiations and talks would continue over the phone, a finance ministry spokesman said.